JakeSteam/blog-programming/_posts/2020-05-05-avoiding-a-1-pixel-line-on-zeplin-exports-or-why-density-matters.md

 - **hdpi: 1152×166.5**
 - mdpi: 768×111

 Notice the non-whole number there?
-That’s a problem!
+That's a problem!

 When Zeplin is generating this asset for export, it rounds the size up to 1152×167.
 However, it has no data for what to put in there so leaves it as a transparent pixel.
-This is usually fine, unless you’re exporting as as a JPG without transparency, in which case you’ll end up with… our white pixel row / column.
+This is usually fine, unless you're exporting as as a JPG without transparency, in which case you'll end up with… our white pixel row / column.

 ## The solution

 Luckily, this is really, really easy to fix.
-If our xxxhdpi asset was instead 3072×440, we’d now have the much nicer:
+If our xxxhdpi asset was instead 3072×440, we'd now have the much nicer:

 - xxxhdpi: 3072×440
 - xxhdpi: 2304×330